Senior Lecturer in Paramedic Science

 - Travel costs to and from placements, and extra costs associate with placements, may be incurred throughout your studies depending on where you are based.

-- It is essential that you have your C1 test booked by the 1st of September, prior to starting the course.
-The cost of C1 is your responsibility.
+- It is essential that you have full UK driving license prior to starting the course.
+You will need to cover the cost of the driving license.

 Senior Lecturer in Paramedic Science